jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/Sections/Part3.md

 ## Operation 2: Extract Data

-Extract data is a tool that allows users to extract a subset of features from an input feature class and create a new output of those extracted features.
+Extract data is a tool that allows users to extract a subset of features from an input feature class and create a new output feature class composed of the extracted features.

 In this section, you will learn how to exract data using two methods:
-1. By extracting features based on information in the attribute table with the help of the filters tool
+1. By extracting features based on information in the attribute table with the help of the filters tool.
-2. By extracting features based on a spatial relationship between the input feature class and a second feature class
+2. By extracting features based on a spatial relationship between the input feature class and a second feature class.

 ## Method 1: Extract Data with Filters